PennyLaneAI/pennylane/doc/introduction/interfaces/jax.rst

 -----------------------

 To fully utilize the power and speed of JAX, you'll need to just-in-time compile your functions - a process called "jitting".
-If you're only taking expectation values, you can simply add the decorator on your QNode directly.
+If only expectation values are returned, the `@jax.jit` decorator can be directly applied to the QNode.

 .. code-block:: python